elgeokareem/sharedV3/README.md

 # create-nodejs-app

 Starter to create new npm packages

-# Template for Typescript projects on Cobuild Lab

 Creates a boilerplate for start creating a nodejs application with typescript.

 It includes: